 General – this becomes the basic schedule for anyone in the system.

-Designer – this will be the schedule for the Sales Staff on a sales order.
+Sales Rep – this will be the schedule for the Sales Staff on a sales order.

-PM – this schedule is applied to a user listed as the Project Manager on a sales order.
+Project Mgr – this schedule is applied to a user listed as the Project Manager on a sales order.

-Tech – if the user is listed as the Technical Designer on a sales order, this commission will be used.
+Tech Designer – if the user is listed as the Technical Designer on a sales order, this commission will be used.

 SP1 – on an invoice, the person listed in the first sales position will use this commission.